amitjohney/sylvatest/charts/sylva-units/README.md

 * install the Helm release (from this directory):

 ```
-helm install telco-cloud-init chart --values secrets.yaml --values myoverrides.yaml
+helm install sylva-units chart --values secrets.yaml --values myoverrides.yaml
 ```

 ### Use of a FluxCD HelmRelease

-We have a convenient way of deploying this chart with a form of inheritance of "layers" of Helm overrides, to allow deploying and maintaining different flavors/specialization/parametrizations of TelcoCloud, relying on kustomize overlays carrying the different layers that inject Helm overrides into a FluxCD HelmRelease.
+We have a convenient way of deploying this chart with a form of inheritance of "layers" of Helm overrides, to allow deploying and maintaining different flavors/specialization/parametrizations of Sylva, relying on kustomize overlays carrying the different layers that inject Helm overrides into a FluxCD HelmRelease.

-This is how this chart is used [in the context of this Git repository](../../kustomize-components/telco-cloud-init/).
+This is how this chart is used [in the context of this Git repository](../../kustomize-components/sylva-units/).

 ## Component definitions examples